Cavity Fillings: Expectations, Types & Aftercare

 First, the clinician will carefully remove the decayed tooth structure.
 If the cavity is superficial, the clinician may remove the cavity without using an anesthetic, which is ideal for many reasons, including verifying the bite after correctly completing the restoration.
 If anesthesia is necessary, the clinician will apply topical benzocaine, followed by an anesthetic.

-If the cavity is near the nerve, the clinician may apply medication to prevent postoperative pain and future complications.
+The clinician may apply medication to prevent postoperative pain and future complications if the cavity is near the nerve.
 This procedure is referred to as an indirect pulp cap.
 The dentist may use a direct pulp cap if the nerve is minimally exposed during decay removal.
 A direct pulp cap technique is successful if isolation is maintained and minor trauma.

-After the cavity is removed, the area is irrigated and isolated to prepare the surface for proper bonding.
+After removing the cavity, the area is irrigated and isolated to prepare the surface for proper bonding.
 If the clinician uses amalgam or glass ionomer, the materials are prepared, applied, and allowed to set.
 If a composite resin is used, the area in the tooth is acid-etched, the dentist will apply the bond, and the dentist will use a light to set the material.
 Then, the composite resin is layered in place and cured.

 Upon completion, the dentist will advise you to avoid eating until the anesthesia has worn off to prevent unnecessary tissue trauma.
 The numbness should subside after a few hours.
 At that time, it’s normal for your teeth to be sore and tender.
-It’s encouraged to lightly massage your jaw muscles and apply a cold pack if needed.
-Also, your clinician may encourage you to take an NSAID to help with the healing process.
+You should lightly massage your jaw muscles and apply a cold pack if needed.
+Also, your clinician may encourage you to take an NSAID to help heal.

-Sensitivity with the restoration is possible for 1-2 weeks; however, if you’re still having discomfort, be sure to contact your clinician.
+Sensitivity with the restoration is possible for 1-2 weeks; however, if you still feel discomfort, be sure to contact your clinician.
 You may be biting high on the restoration, and adjustments will be needed to eliminate the source of pain.
 If dental pain begins to wake you up at night or the toothaches uncontrollably, you may have irreversible pulpitis, and a root canal may be recommended.

 Composite resin fillings are primarily used because of their versatility and availability.
 Inlays and onlays are best suited when the preparation size is too large for a predictable filling.
 If the clinician is equipped with a scanning unit, they’ll be able to design, fabricate and deliver the restoration within a few hours.
 A full-coverage crown is avoided in this scenario, and the tooth structure is preserved.Related: Best MDA Recommended Products